pods-finance/yield-contracts/README.md

 B) Each week, invest part of the yield generated weekly to buy weekly Call Options on ETH 10-20% _out-of-the-money_

-By doing so, you don't depositor won't risk their principal amount and only take risks with the yield.
+By doing so, the depositor won't risk their principal amount and only take risks with the yield.
 This type of strategy is called Principal Protected.

 # Points of centralization